Virginia Fair Housing Act: An Overview

 What Special Protections Are There for People With Disabilities?

-Fair Housing Law requires that landlords provide reasonable accommodations to disabled tenants.
-As a landlord, you can do this by modifying or changing a rule or policy that can allow a disabled tenant to enjoy their rented premises.
+Fair Housing Law requires that landlords provide reasonable accommodations to renters with disabilities as this falls into one of the protected classes.
+As a landlord, you can do this by providing assistance, modifying or changing a rule or policy that can allow disabled tenants to enjoy their rented premises.

-For instance, if you have a no-pet policy, you may want to make an exception for disabled individuals who have assistance animals.
+For instance, if you have a no-pet policy, you may want to make an exception for disabled individuals who have an assistance animal.

-In addition, FHA also requires that you make reasonable modifications to your unit if requested by a disabled tenant.
+In addition, FHA also requires that housing providers make reasonable modifications to your unit if requested by a disabled tenant.
 Examples of reasonable requests include the following.

 - Permitting a disabled tenant to transfer to a ground-floor unit.